jarekczek/pbntools/src/README.SRC.txt

 member variables are prefixed with m_, e.g. m_sPath.

 Usually following tab settings are adviced: :tabSize=2:noTabs=true:
+Whenever possible, lines should not exceed 78 characters.

 In some old files there may be found incorrect indentation like: int fun() {